cezarykuran/oaii/README.md

 All API helpers can be found in the [package/R](https://github.com/cezarykuran/oaii/tree/master/package/R) directory.

 Shiny demo application is in the [package/inst/app/shiny](https://github.com/cezarykuran/oaii/tree/master/package/inst/app/shiny)  directory.
+To find information on how to run the application, type `?oaii::demo_shiny()`.
 CLI demo R scrips are in the [package/inst/app/cli](https://github.com/cezarykuran/oaii/tree/master/package/inst/app/cli)  directory.
+For more information, type `?oaii::demo_cli()`.

 ## Instalation